-Item Desc ription Events them in the C ct which events you C Log, the Syslog, t in a checkbox enab he SNMP trap, or a separate ever vent categories; eachts.
-To record all of the checkbox in fro the events for a cate egory, put a ◆ To only record selected events for a category (rather than all click the arrowhead in front of the category name to open the events; then check or uncheck each event. , .
-Event CC Log Syslog ☐ Snmp Trap 1 ▶ System events Enable all System events Enable all System events Enable all System events 2 Authentication events Enable all Authentication events Enable all Authentication events Enable all Authentication ever 3 Duser Management events Enable all User Management events Enable all User Management events Enable all User Management events Device Management events Enable all Device Management events Enable all Device Management events Enable all Device Manageme events 5 System Task events Enable all System Task events Enable all System Task events Enable all System Task event 6 Device events Enable all Device events Enable all Device events Enable all Device events 7 ▶ Device Trap events Enable all Device Trap events Enable all Device Trap events Enable all Device Trap events
+Item Desc ription Events them in the C ct which events you C Log, the Syslog, t in a checkbox enabl he SNMP trap, or a separate ever vent categories; eachts.
+To record all of the checkbox in from the events for a cate egory, put a click the arrov d selected events for whead in front of the check or uncheck ea category name to ,.
+Event ☐ CC Log Syslog ☐ Snmp Trap 1 ▷ System events Enable all System events Enable all System events Enable all System events 2 Authentication events Enable all Authentication events Enable all Authentication events Enable all Authentication ever 3 User Management events Enable all User Management events Enable all User Management events Enable all User Management events Device Management events Enable all Device Management events Enable all Device Management events Enable all Device Manageme events 5 System Task events Enable all System Task events Enable all System Task events Enable all System Task event 6 Device events Enable all Device events Enable all Device events Enable all Device events 7 Device Trap events Enable all Device Trap events Enable all Device Trap events Enable all Device Trap events